 Where Does Each Jungle Animal Live?

-Each kind of animal will find a home within their natural habitat, the jungle.
+Each kind of wild animal will find a home within their natural habitat, the jungle.

 What kind of a home do they have for them and their animal families?

 These could be a nest, a den or a burrow.
-Other animals maybe living under a rock, in a hollow tree trunk, up high in trees, in the water etc.
+Other wild animals or reptiles etc. maybe living under a rock, in a hollow tree trunk, up high in trees, in the water etc.

 Dramatic Play for Kids using a Jungle Theme: